eduMFA/eduMFA/doc/configuration/sms_gateway_config.rst

 **RETURN_FAIL**

-   If the text of ``RETURN_FAIL`` is found in the HTTP response of the gateway privacyIDEA assumes that the SMS could not be sent and an error occurred.
+   If the text of ``RETURN_FAIL`` is found in the HTTP response of the gateway eduMFA assumes that the SMS could not be sent and an error occurred.

 **RETURN_SUCCESS**

    You can either use ``RETURN_SUCCESS`` or ``RETURN_FAIL``.
-   If the text of ``RETURN_SUCCESS`` is found in the HTTP response of the gateway privacyIDEA assumes that the SMS was sent successfully.
+   If the text of ``RETURN_SUCCESS`` is found in the HTTP response of the gateway eduMFA assumes that the SMS was sent successfully.

 **TIMEOUT**